bfutrell70/my-fake-api/README.md

 # my-fake-api
 Demo API written in Express to replace the API site used for the Pluralsight course Angular HTTP Playbook.
+Other Pluralsight Angular courses contain a simple API server to provide data for the Angular project being used for the course material.
+This project was made in the same vein as those simple API projects, but is not yet set up in the same way.

 The https://fake-coffee-api.vercel.app/api site has been down for at least two months as of October 28, 2025.
 I added an issue to the site's GitHub repository (https://github.com/ArvidGardebo/fake-coffee-brand-api) and attempted to add a message to the course's